 ShipbuildingThe shipbuilding industry is competitive and pro-cyclical, and it has significant economic, social and environmental dimensions.
 Production is concentrated in Asia.
-Currently, the ILO is working on a new Code of Practice for Safety and Health in Shipbuilding and Ship Repair.
+On 22-26 January 2018, the ILO convened a tripartite Meeting of Experts where representatives of 31 governments and the social partners from around the world adopted a new Code of Practice on Safety and Health in Shipbuilding and Ship Repair.

 ShipbreakingOwing to it being a counter-cyclical industry, shipbreaking was booming during the economic crisis.
 This industry is concentrated in South Asia, China and Turkey.
 Despite some progress made, shipbreaking is still considered as one of the most dangerous occupations.